 Screening

-Adolescents are screened for tuberculosis (TB) risk factors at all well-child visits.
+Adolescents are screened for tuberculosis (TB) risk factors with a questionnaire at all well-child visits.
 Risk factors include exposure to TB, being born in or having traveled to areas of the world where TB is common (countries other than the United States, Canada, Australia, and New Zealand and Western and North European countries), having a family member who has TB, and having parents or close contacts who are recent immigrants from an area where TB is common or who have recently been in jail.
 Those with risk factors then usually have tuberculosis screening tests Screening Tests for Tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
 Tuberculosis... read more done.

 All people should be routinely screened for hepatitis C virus (HCV) infection at least once between the ages of 18 and 79.
 People at increased risk of HCV infection, including those who have used or who currently use injection drugs, should be tested for HCV infection and reassessed every year.
+Screening is done with a sample of blood.

 Most of a routine health care visit involves a psychosocial screening interview and counseling.
 The screening interview includes questions regarding the home environment, academic achievement and goals, activities and hobbies, engagement in risk-taking behaviors Intellectual and Behavioral Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more , mental health Overview of Psychosocial Problems in Adolescents Psychologic and social (psychosocial) problems, particularly involving behavioral and school issues, are more common during adolescence than at any other time during childhood.
 Adolescents are... read more , and emotional health Emotional Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more .
 Counseling usually revolves around physical and psychosocial development Social and Psychologic Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more , healthy lifestyles, and injury prevention.